 How to Adjust Audio Balance on Windows 10

-The steps below apply specifically to Windows 10.
-Both the Settings app and Control Panel methods are available — the interface differs slightly from Windows 11 but the process is the same.
-The mmsys.cpl Run dialog method shown above in Method 3 also works identically on Windows 10.
+The steps below apply to Windows 10 specifically.
+Both Settings and Control Panel methods are available — the interface differs slightly from Windows 11 but works the same way.
+The mmsys.cpl Run dialog method from Method 3 above also works identically on Windows 10.

 Method 1: Via Windows 10 Settings App

-Step 1: Press Windows + I to open Settings.
-Click System, then click Sound on the left sidebar.
+- Step 1: Press Windows + I to open Settings.
+Click System, then Sound.

-Step 2: Under the Output section, select your playback device from the Choose your output device drop-down menu, then click Device properties.
+- Step 2: Under Output, choose your device from the drop-down menu.
+Click Device properties.

-Step 3: Adjust the Left and Right audio balance sliders until the audio sounds even.
-Both are set to 100 by default.
+- Step 3: Adjust the Left and Right balance sliders.
+Both default to 100.

-Step 4: Close Settings.
-Changes apply immediately — no restart needed.
+- Step 4: Close Settings.
+Changes apply immediately.

 Method 2: Via Windows 10 Control Panel

-Step 1: Open the Control Panel.
-Set the view to Large icons and click Sound.
-Alternatively, press Windows + R, type mmsys.cpl, and press Enter to open the Sound window directly.
+- Step 1: Open Control Panel.
+Set view to Large icons, then click Sound.
+Or press Windows + R, type mmsys.cpl, and press Enter.

-Step 2: Click the Playback tab.
-Double-click the output device you want to adjust — such as Speakers or Headphones — to open its Properties.
+- Step 2: Click the Playback tab.
+Double-click your output device to open Properties.

-Step 3: Go to the Levels tab and click the Balance button.
+- Step 3: Go to the Levels tab and click Balance.

-Step 5: Click OK on the device Properties window, then click OK again on the Sound window to close it.
+- Step 5: Click OK on the Properties window, then OK again to close the Sound window.

 Why You Might Need to Adjust Volume Balance

 Several situations make adjusting volume balance necessary.
-Knowing which applies helps pinpoint the right fix faster.
+Knowing which applies helps you find the right fix faster.

 Hearing Differences Between Ears

-Many people experience some degree of hearing variation between their left and right ears.
-Age, loud sound exposure, or medical conditions can all cause this.
-When one ear hears at a lower volume, shifting the balance compensates for the difference and creates a more symmetrical listening experience.
+Many people have some degree of hearing variation between ears.
+Age, noise exposure, or medical conditions can all cause this.
+Shifting the balance compensates and creates a more symmetrical listening experience.

 Headphone or Speaker Imbalances

-Audio equipment does not always produce perfectly matched sound from both channels.
-Manufacturing variations, wear, or damage can make one side play louder than the other.
-Before replacing the equipment, try adjusting the balance settings.
-This often resolves the issue and extends the life of the audio gear.
+Audio equipment doesn’t always produce perfectly matched output from both channels.
+Manufacturing variations, wear, or damage can make one side louder.
+Try adjusting the balance before replacing gear — it often resolves the issue.

 Professional Audio Work

-Audio engineers and music producers regularly adjust balance settings as part of their workflow.
-Panning to different positions in the stereo field helps identify masking issues and ensures proper mixing.
-The balance control in Windows 10 and Windows 11 provides a quick system-level way to check how audio translates across the stereo image.
+Audio engineers and producers regularly adjust balance as part of their workflow.
+The system-level balance control in Windows 10 and 11 offers a quick way to check how audio translates across the stereo image.

 Accessibility Needs